The West Highland Way | |

 The wrong hotel ....

 We made our way down from the bench, following a twisty little track that led to a gate where a hand-painted sign was displayed.
 The Inversnaid Hotel - 2Km it read.
-That was less than a mile!
+That was barely more than a mile!
 We would be at our digs in no time.
 We passed through the gate and continued to hug the shoreline along the twisty little track, looking ahead for our lodgings.

 We were to learn that the West Highland Way had an unfortunate habit of springing difficult roads upon you at the very end of the day, just when you are at your most tired and footsore.
 Today was the first of such lessons.
-We were so convinced the end was in sight that we allowed ourselves to relax a little, acknowledging the aching muscles and fatigue, embracing them in fact as soon they could be dealt with.
+We were so convinced the end was in sight that we allowed ourselves to relax a little, acknowledging the aching muscles and fatigue, embracing them in fact as soon they would be dealt with.
 However The West Highland Way had other designs on us.
 The path narrowed further and became rockier; soon it was scarcely more than a foot wide and it began to get seriously gnarly.
 Some parts of it became snarled up with tree roots or forced you to into a scramble over rocky ledges and it seemed to continue without any hint of an end in sight.
 Every bend around the shoreline merely offered yet another view forward and it was always more of the same.
 At one point we passed the Portuguese scouts who like us looked fatigued and distinctly unimpressed.
 As pretty as the passing scenery still was, we desperately needed to get off our feet and around the outside of a cold beer.
 The sign at that gate was most certainly wrong because it felt like much farther than 2km to the hotel (everyone we later met agreed on this point).
 At last, however, the Inversnaid Hotel hove into view.
 Perhaps with footsore Sassanach Hikers in mind, the architects of the building that stood before us had a penchant for installing steps as a great number of them now presented themselves to us.
 One steep set led us up to the

-Colin looks optimistic
+Colin looks optimistic |

 "You have a room for me - name of Walford."
 I announced confidently.
 The concierge was eyeing our shabby walking gear and dishevelled appearance dubiously.
 She leafed through several pieces of A4 paper.
 They had a lot of names on them but Walford wasn't among them.